REEDLondon/inns-court/README.md

 <a name="tei-header"></a>
 ## TEI Header
 The project-based TEI header is maintained at least on an annual basis, recognizing REED's authority over the REED London project, documenting funding agencies, editorial and production staff, their respective roles and dates of participation.
 The header also includes xenodata section modeling MODS metadata (this metadata is specified for each record.
+The REED London TEI Header for 2018 is published on the wiki and can be found here: https://github.com/REEDLondon/inns-court/wiki/REED-London-TEI-Header---2018
-TEI header templates can be found in the GitHub ../Templates sub-directory.
+TEI header templates (by century) can be found in the GitHub ../Templates sub-directory.

 <a name="tei-markup"></a>
 ## TEI Markup